 "Local, national and global fundamentals are all impacting the North American NGL price environment," said Maki, who added that despite the current downturn the long-term outlook for the partnership "remains strong."

-The NGL business is a primary focus for Enbridge, Maki said, and the partnership has a "strong competitive position" in the sector.
-Liquids tend to produce "highly certain cash flows."
+The NGL business is a primary focus for Enbridge, Maki said, because the partnership has a "strong competitive position" in the sector and liquids tend to produce "highly certain cash flows."
 In the allocation of capital, the liquids segment is going to be where Enbridge allocates its resources first.

 "It isn't that we don't like the natural gas business or don't see opportunities there; we do," Maki said.
 "Projects that look like Texas Express pipeline would be of interest to us.
 Or if there are ways we can enhance existing assets.
 The gas business is still very important to us, and an important diversification for the partnership."

 Maki said the natural gas business comes with periodic "swings," which the liquids business doesn't have for the most part.
 The liquids business "has a leg up" when it comes to having more stability and certainty relatively, he said.